arangodb/docs/3.9/architecture-storage-engines.md

 ### Caveats

 RocksDB allows concurrent writes.
 However, when touching the same document a write conflict is raised.
-This cannot happen with the MMFiles engine, therefore applications that switch to RocksDB need to be prepared that such exception can arise.
 It is possible to exclusively lock collections when executing AQL.
 This will avoid write conflicts but also inhibits concurrent writes.

 Currently, another restriction is due to the transaction handling in RocksDB.
 Transactions are limited in total size.
 If you have a statement